laurakcleve/terrain-blog/content/blog/cavern-entrance-part-2/index.md

 ![cut-floor-pieces-stacked](cut-floor-pieces-stacked.jpg)

-To make the individual stones in the step pieces, I first drew the oulines very lightly.
-I started with the top step, and then continued down, spacing the lines halfway between the lines above, just a regular alternating brick pattern.
+To make the individual stones in the step pieces, I first drew the outlines very lightly.
+I started with the top step, and then continued down, spacing the lines halfway between the lines above, in a regular alternating brick pattern.

 ![steps-lightly-drawn](steps-lightly-drawn.jpg)